 - numbness or tingling sensations

-- worry about what the attacks ‘mean’ (e.g. losing control, heart attack, or ‘going crazy’)
+- worry about having more attacks or what the attacks might mean (eg, losing control, having a heart attack, “going crazy”)

-- a significant change in behaviour related to the attacks.
+- a significant change in behaviour related to the attacks (eg, avoiding exercise).

 The goal of treatment is to help you function well during everyday life.
-A combination of medication and cognitive-behavioral therapy (CBT) works best.
+A combination of medication and cognitive-behavioural therapy (CBT) works best.

 Four major classes of medications are used in the treatment of anxiety disorders:

 One of the best things you can do is educate yourself.
 Read about panic disorder and the many things you can do to help yourself, such as getting enough sleep.
-You should also:
+The following things also help: